(888) 552-6760 SCHEDULE AN APPOINTMENT

 NAFLD may run in some families.
 Environmental and lifestyle factors, such as a lack of exercise and poor diet, may also factor into who develops this condition.

-Because there are no Food and Drug Administration-approved medications for the treatment of NAFLD, one of the most helpful steps you can take is to lose weight.
-The aim should be to do so at a slow and steady pace of 1 to 2 pounds a week—any faster than that and you could worsen your NAFLD.
+Because there are no Food and Drug Administration-approved medications for the treatment of NAFLD, one of the most helpful steps patients can take is to lose weight.
+The aim should be to do so at a slow and steady pace of 1 to 2 pounds a week—any more than that and NAFLD could get worse.

-• Be careful about the types of fats in your diet.
+Be careful about the types of fats being consumed.
 Limit saturated fats such as red meat, butter and shortening, and avoid fried foods.
 Choose fat-free milk and other dairy products and foods with good-for-you fats, such as extra-virgin olive oil, flaxseed oil, and salmon and walnuts (both rich in omega-3 fatty acids).
 Other healthy foods include whole grains, fresh fruits and vegetables, and other high-fiber foods.

-• Work to manage chronic health conditions.
-For example, if you have diabetes, high cholesterol and/or high blood pressure, get them under control with diet and medications as needed.
+Work to manage chronic health conditions.
+For example, if the patient has diabetes, high cholesterol and/or high blood pressure, it's important to get them under control with diet and medications as needed.

-• Take steps to protect your liver.
-That means no alcohol if you have NASH, abnormal liver enzymes, or hepatitis B or C. Your doctor may suggest no or limited amounts of alcohol if you have NAFL.
+Take steps to protect the liver.
+That means no alcohol for patients who have NASH, abnormal liver enzymes, or hepatitis B or C. The care team may suggest no or limited amounts of alcohol for patients who have NAFL.

 Expert cancer care